Right Beside You (Sophie B. Hawkins song): Critical reception

 Larry Flick from Billboard magazine wrote, "Matching the wickedly catchy 1992 smash 'Damn I Wish I Was Your Lover' is a daunting task.
 On this peek into the quirky pop poet's sophomore collection, Whaler, she takes a conscious step into the dance/pop arena by offering a kicky ditty that is not as instantly memorable as her breakthrough hit, but ultimately just as strong and durable."
 He added, "Hawkins delivers an urgent and breathy vocal that may draw comparisons to Madonna, though her own unique style shines through to smarter ears.
 The single has two rock-solid mixes that will do the trick in enticing top 40, club, and rhythm-crossover programmers.
 Sweet."
 Troy J. Augusto from Cash Box named it Pick of the Week, saying, "Slick, danceable track indicates a modest, though thoroughly satisfying, style shift for the lovely Ms. Hawkins who looks to clubs for exposure this time as much as hit radio.
 Husky and oh-so-seductive vocal delivery makes the difference here, and with nifty remixes offered, looks for almost immediate impact."

 Chuck Campbell from Knoxville News Sentinel felt the single "is her best chance at renewed fame.
 Although it's a shallow neo-disco song, and she sounds uncomfortably like Debbie Gibson, at least it has a catchy chorus."
 Pan-European magazine Music & Media commented, "Artistically seen, 'Damn I Wish I Was Your Lover' promoted her overnight to a top position deft beside Cyndi Lauper, and there's still no reason to revise our opinion."
 The reviewer added, "It's only right that the single [...] is exploding on radio".
 James Hamilton from Music Weeks RM Dance Update also described it as a "Madonna-ish canterer" in his weekly dance column.
 Jonathan Bernstein from Spin remarked, "You can almost hear the waves crash through the opening techno sea-shanty of 'Right Beside You'."
 Pete Stanton from Smash Hits wrote, "Nice tune, a bit Madonnarish, good use of a beach in the video (forget the horse next time)."

 Music video

 The music video for "Right Beside You" was directed by Albert Watson, with Tony Phillips as the director of photography and Craig Fanning as executive producer.
 Before the shoot, Hawkins was learning horseback riding and one of her managers suggested she ride a horse in the upcoming video.
 Watson liked the idea and felt the song's sound suited a beach setting for the video.
 The video was shot on a beach near Sag Harbor, New York, in the summer of 1994 during stormy conditions.
-"Right Beside You" was later made available on Hawkins official YouTube channel in 2009, having generated more than 11 million views as of May 2025.